Choiceugwuede/Customer-Segmentation-Project/README.md

 ### Exploratory Data Analysis (EDA)

-To understand the characteristics and structure of the data extracted and to identify its format, schema, and any initial quality issues such as missing values, outliers, or inconsistencies.
+- To understand the characteristics and structure of the data extracted

+- To identify its format, schema, and any initial quality issues such as missing values, outliers, or inconsistencies.

 `-` Check information in each column and their characteristics :```t_copy.head(5)``` , ```t_copy.shape```, ```t_copy.info()```